Saint Julie Billiart

 Born in Cuvilly, France, into a family of well-to-do farmers, young Marie Rose Julie Billiart showed an early interest in religion and in helping the sick and poor.
 Though the first years of her life were relatively peaceful and uncomplicated, Julie had to take up manual work as a young teen when her family lost its money.
 However, she spent her spare time teaching catechism to young people and to the farm laborers.

 When the French Revolution broke out in 1789, revolutionary forces became aware of her allegiance to fugitive priests.
-With the help of friends, she was smuggled out of Cuvilly in a haycart; she spent several years hiding in Compiegne, being moved from house to house despite her growing physical pain.
+With the help of friends, she was smuggled out of Cuvilly in a haycart.
+She then spent several years hiding in Compiegne, being moved from house to house despite her growing physical pain.
 She even lost the power of speech for a time.

 As time passed and Julie continued her mobile life, she made the acquaintance of an aristocratic woman, Françoise Blin de Bourdon, who shared Julie’s interest in teaching the faith.
 In 1803, the two women began the Institute of Notre Dame, which was dedicated to the education of the poor, as well as, young Christian girls and the training of catechists.
 The following year, the first Sisters of Notre Dame made their vows.
 That was the same year that Julie recovered from the illness: She was able to walk for the first time in 22 years.